 If a service is not medically reasonable or necessary but would be typically covered by Medicare, the provider would need to have a patient sign an Advanced Beneficiary Notice (ABN) before providing any services.
 AOTA provided a comprehensive guide on the ABN that should facilitate this decision-making process.

-5. So, Who Can Opt Out of Medicare?
+5. So, Who Can Opt Out of Medicare and Bill Cash for Covered Services?

 Medicare provides a list of providers who are eligible to opt out of Medicare.
 This list primarily consists of physicians, clinical social workers, and nurse anesthetists.
 Providers who are not eligible to opt out of Medicare include physical therapists, speech-language pathologists, occupational therapists, and chiropractors.